Grand National Tournament Qualification Procedures

 - Ignoring the MAXT restriction, the total number of eligible tournaments competed in the event by each tied competitor/team.
 If a tie still exists,

-- School year: seniors over juniors over sophomores over freshmen (See Note 9).
+- School year: seniors over juniors over sophomores over freshmen.
 If a tie still exists,

 12. Minimum participation.